Valentin Inzko: Background

 Inzko was born into a Carinthian Slovene family in Klagenfurt, Carinthia.
 His father, Valentin Inzko Sr., was a renowned cultural and political activist of the local Slovene minority.
 Valentin Jr. attended a Slovene-German bilingual school in Suetschach (Sveče) in the municipality of Feistritz im Rosental (Bistrica v Rožu).
 After finishing the Slovene language high school in Klagenfurt in 1967, he enrolled in the University of Graz, where he studied law and Slavic philology.
 Between 1972 and 1974, he attended the Diplomatic Academy of Vienna.

 Besides Slovene and German, Inzko is fluent in English, Serbo-Croatian, Russian and Czech.
 Among other works, he has translated the essays of Václav Havel's Living in Truth and The Power of the Powerless into Slovene.

-He is married to Argentine Slovene opera singer Bernarda Fink Inzko.
+Inzko is married to Argentine Slovene opera singer Bernarda Fink Inzko.

 Early career

-In 1974, he entered the Austrian diplomatic service.
+In 1974, Inzko entered the Austrian diplomatic service.
 Between 1982 and 1986, he worked as press attache at the Austrian embassy in Belgrade.
 After that, he worked at the Austrian mission to the United Nations.
 Between 1990 and 1996, he worked as the cultural attache at the Austrian embassy in the Czech Republic, and between 1996 and 1999, he was the Austrian ambassador to Bosnia and Herzegovina.

-Between October and December 1992, he was a member of the Organization for Security and Co-operation in Europe mission to the Sandžak region in Serbia.
+Between October and December 1992, Inzko was a member of the Organization for Security and Co-operation in Europe mission to the Sandžak region in Serbia.
 In 2005, he was named as the Austrian ambassador to Slovenia.
 In June 2010, Inzko was elected to be chairman of the National Council of Carinthian Slovenes.